k-dominik/skeleton_synapses/README.md

 add `-r requirements/test.txt` to run unit tests, and add `-r requirements/travis.txt` for continuous integration and coverage with [travis](https://travis-ci.org/) and [coveralls](https://coveralls.io/).

-`./bin/create_env` may help, and includes some post-fixes I found necessary locally.

 ## USAGE: